Anywhererealestate/bspk-ui/GUIDELINES.md

 ### Basics

 - Use `type` over `interface` to define object shapes.
-Types are more flexible and can define primitive, intersection,
+Types are more flexible and can define primitive, intersections etc.

 ```typescript
 export type CheckboxOptionProps = Pick<